quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 This document extends QUIC with a variant of stream resets that reliably delivers the beginning of a stream up to a sender-specified offset, communicated using the RESET_STREAM_AT frame.
-As a variant of reset, application protocols continue to treat this stream function as an abrupt termination; see Section 2.4 of RFC 9000.
+As a variant of reset, application protocols continue to treat this stream function as an abrupt termination; see {{Section 2.4 of RFC9000}}.

 # Conventions and Definitions